 As you may have noticed from the screenshots, Burnout’s visual presentation is very different this time around.
 That’s fair enough, because Burnout never really had a strong visual identity in the first place and the industrial vibe of the menus (especially on the PS2 and Xbox versions) works all right since this is clearly meant to be a darker and more aggressive take on Burnout, but there’s another problem that may or may not be evident by now.

-2004-06 was the height of the Next-Gen Filter aka “Let’s cake the entire screen in bloom lighting and mute all the colors because REALISM!”
+2004-06 was the height of the Next-Gen Filter aka “Let’s cake the entire screen in bloom lighting and mute all the colors because that’s realistic!
+Or cinematic, we don’t really know!”
 As a result, many games from that era look very unappealing unless you’re one of those people who use ENBseries and SweetFX to turn every PC game into a glaucoma simulator.
 Burnout Revenge is one of the games that suffer from those muddy brown visuals, which is a shame because the underlying visual design isn’t bad at all.

 While bloom and brown are a major part of the visuals in all versions of the game, the 360 version is by far the worst in that regard.
 One of the big next-gen bells and whistles was “improved effects work” which means the bloom is EVEN MORE overblown than it was in the previous-gen versions.
 To be fair, the bloom effect sometimes does look alright even on the 360 and gives Burnout Revenge that nice cinematic look they were probably going for, but for the most part the effect is far too overwhelming.

-Other games from this era such as Jade Empire show that bloom can look perfectly fine and actually enhance the visuals if used with care, but Burnout Revenge misses the mark on a regular basis.
+Other games from this era such as Jade Empire show that bloom can look perfectly fine and actually enhance the visuals if used with care and if someone on the team has heard of the term “art direction”, but Burnout Revenge misses the mark on a regular basis.
 Again, the 360 version is the main offender here, as even its box art has too much bloom!
 The PS2 and Xbox versions look almost restrained in comparison.

 The actual environments look great and feature tons of detail, but the bloom and the muted color palette can make the tracks look rather samey.
 However, there are times even on the 360 when the bloom filter lets up as the sun is blocked by environmental geometry, and the game suddenly looks very pretty indeed.
-Those moments give us an idea of what might have been if some dingbat had just kept his grubby mitts off the Next-Gen Filter slider.
+Those moments give us an idea of what might have been if someone with even a vague sense of restraint had been in charge of the Next-Gen Filter slider.

 The Xbox 360 version of Burnout Revenge was released in early 2006, so it’s one of the earlier 360 titles.
 While it does boast some genuine upgrades such as more cars and events, 720p resolution, higher-res textures and the Crash Mode changes I mentioned, the lighting actually makes it look worse than the standard-def editions and I also don’t like the new car damage texture they added.
-I could live with that if it wasn’t for one major problem: the frame rate on the 360 is godawful at times.
+I could live with that if it wasn’t for one major problem: the frame rate on the 360 can get downright abysmal.

 EA made two versions of the PAL PS2/Xbox release for the European market, one with English, French and German language options and another with Spanish, Italian, Dutch, Swedish and Finnish.
 This meant the countries that got the latter edition could not play the game in English at all, having to settle for a localized version.
 It did not work all that well, especially in Finnish where we’ve got lots of lengthy compound words and complex grammar rules (the bane of many a software translation project).